Greatest Literature banner

 Robert van Gelder

-Even current writers of reviews and blurbs seem to see the novel through that smoky lens.
+Even current reviewers and blurb-writers seem to see the novel through that smoky lens.

 In reality, though, the darkness in Cain's Mildred Pierce is only in one particular character's heart.
 The seaminess of life is presented alongside the uplifting.
 And the violence is almost entirely emotional.
 It may surprise you further that gunfire plays no role in the novel's social interaction—especially if you've seen the movie that turns Mildred Pierce into a murder mystery.
 No one even dies in the book, except from illness.